 - Casein phosphopeptides

-Non-resorbable carbohydrates, such as inulin, fructooligosaccharides, and lactulose, which become fermented to short-chain fatty acids through bacterial processes in the ileum (final section of the small intestine) and colon (large intestine).
-The consequent decrease of the pH level in the intestinal lumen leads to an increased release of bound calcium so that more free calcium is available for passive resorption.
+Non-resorbable carbohydrates, such as inulin, fructo-oligosaccharides, and lactulose, are fermented to short-chain fatty acids via bacterial processes in the ileum (the final section of the small intestine) and colon (large intestine).
+The consequent decrease in pH of the intestinal lumen results in increased release of bound calcium so that more free calcium is available for passive resorption.

-According to a study by the human resource council conducted in 2014, only 1.5 % of U.S. citizens identify themselves as vegetarians and 0.5 % as vegan (sample n = 11,399).
+According to a 2014 study by the human resource council, only 1.5% of U.S. citizens identify themselves as vegetarians and 0.5% as vegan (sample n = 11,399).
 The most common and conventional dietary style in the Western world still includes dairy as well as meat products.
 Phosphates are one of the main reasons why the calcium in milk cannot be absorbed and is excreted through complexation.
 Phosphates are mostly found in industrially processed foods containing flavor enhancers and preservatives.
 Therefore, a breakfast of classic bacon and eggs with café au lait or a breakfast sandwich does not provide a sufficient amount of calcium for the average consumer.

-Vegans, on the other hand, while they do not consume products as rich in calcium as dairy products are, neither do they take in the phosphates contained in meat and dairy.
+Vegans, however, do not consume calcium-rich products such as dairy products and are therefore not exposed to phosphates contained in meat and dairy.

 Studies About Osteoporosis

-A study by the Australian Garvan institute of medical research, published in 2009 in Osteoporosis international, compared the bone density of vegan women (strictly vegan Buddhist nuns) with those of non-vegetarian women.
-The recommended daily calcium intake is 1,000 mg.
+A 2009 study by the Garvan Institute of Medical Research (Australia) in Osteoporosis international compared the bone density of vegan women (strictly vegan Buddhist nuns) with those of non-vegetarian women.
+The study recommended a daily calcium intake of 1,000 mg.
 The vegan nuns only ingested an average of 370 mg/d but had the same post-menopausal bone density as the non-vegetarian women.

 In 2014, the British Medical Journal published a Swedish cohort study on the question of whether high milk consumption influences the risk of bone fractures at old age.
-The study comprised of one male and one female cohort of about 50,000 participants, who were administered food frequency questionnaires over a time span of 20 years.
+The study comprised a male and a female cohort of about 50,000 participants, who were administered food frequency questionnaires over a time span of 20 years.

-The study showed an association of higher milk intake with increased mortality in both men and women and with a higher fracture incidence in women.
+The study revealed an association between higher milk intake and increased mortality in both men and women, and with a higher fracture incidence in women.
 The authors cautiously attributed these results to chronically higher exposure to D-galactose, which causes permanent oxidative stress and inflammatory processes (as observed by biomarkers 8-iso-PGF2α and serum interleukin 6).
-In contrast to milk intake, they considered cheese and fermented dairy products (e.g., soured milk) as less of a risk factor due to their lower lactose and galactose content.
+In contrast to milk intake, cheese, and fermented dairy products (e.g., soured milk) as less of a risk factor due to their lower lactose and galactose content.

-The three main pillars of bone health are physical activity, vitamin D and calcium.
+The 3 main pillars of bone health are physical activity, vitamin D, and calcium.

-Focusing exclusively on calcium-rich foods without regular weight-bearing exercise will not be of much use to your patients.
+Focusing exclusively on calcium-rich foods without regular weight-bearing exercise is not of substantial benefit.
 In turn, dairy products are not as essential as a calcium source; some studies even suggest the opposite.

-As of yet, scientific studies have not reached a final consensus on the role of milk for bone health, and there might come about a change of dietary guidelines, especially regarding the best way of calcium intake and food sources.
-Whether the consumption of milk should be discouraged due to the risk of lactose intolerance, and diseases associated with insulin-like growth factors …), is yet to be conclusively determined and will require comprehensive studies on possible long-term consequences of milk consumption are needed.
+Yet, a final consensus on the role of milk in bone health is unavailable.
+A change of dietary guidelines, especially regarding the optimal approach to calcium intake and food sources, may be considered.
+Whether the consumption of milk should be discouraged due to the risk of lactose intolerance, and diseases associated with insulin-like growth factors has yet to be established.
+Comprehensive studies investigating the long-term consequences of milk consumption are needed.